Jeremia-Ott/queue_gacs_ott/src/site/markdown/ott.md

 ## Contact
-If you run into any issues running the Project, please feel free to contact me on any of the following: <br>
+If you run into any issues running the Project, please feel free to contact me on any of the following:
-jeremia.ott@edu.fh-joanneum.at <br>
+jeremia.ott@edu.fh-joanneum.at
 [@github_account_jeremia](https://github.com/Jeremia-Ott)